 We have found that we are most faithful when there is a balance between giving and receiving, between serving and being served.
-As we travel along this faith journey together folks are invited to participate in a Boise First and You Class (for more information, refer to the "Boise First & You" tab located on this page) that is offered a number of times throughout the year.
-This class looks at our desire to build faith-filled relationships with God one another and the world and ways we can further that shared purpose through worship, fellowship and mission.
-Often our time together results in folks expressing a desire to stand before the congregation and express their desire to be received into formal membership in this congregation of God's church.
+As we travel along this faith journey together folks are invited to participate in a new membership class that is offered a number of times throughout the year.
+This class looks at the desire we can further that shared purpose through worship, fellowship and mission.
+Often this time together results in folks expressing a desire to stand before the congregation and express their desire to be received into formal membership in this congregation of God's church.

-If you would like to know more about the Exploring Membership class, contact the church office - firstname.lastname@example.org.
+If you would like to know more about the membership class, contact the church office - firstname.lastname@example.org.

 Sacrament of Baptism